tenplusgood/tenplusgood.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Jiahao Shi is an undergraduate student at Harbin Engineering University, majoring in Computer Science and Technology, where he ranks **1st** out of 242 students(1/242) with a weighted average of **94.9/100**.
-His research interests span Embodied AI, Multi-agent Systems, Trusted AI and Multi-view Clustering.
+His research interests span Agent, Multi-agent Systems, Trusted AI and Multi-view Clustering.
 He is dedicated to advancing the frontiers of intelligent agents and reliable data fusion.

 <span class='anchor' id='-xl'></span>